Eelke Jelles Eelkema

 Eelke painted landscapes and still lifes of flowers and fruit.

-In 1830, Eelke published a booklet from Mansion in French.
+In 1830, Eelke published a booklet of Mansion from the French.

-This booklet is called ‘Thorough instruction in the art of drawing and painting, particularly in miniature, for the benefit of young artists’.
+This booklet is called "Thorough instruction in drawing and painting, especially in miniature, for the benefit of young artists".

 A masterpiece by Eelke Jelles Eelkema on your wall?

-Would you like to have one of Eelke Jelles Eelkema’s masterpieces on your wall?
-View his paintings and choose your favourite in the desired size.
+Do you want one of Eelke Jelles Eelkema's masterpieces on your wall?
+Take a look at his paintings and choose your favourite in the desired size.